zyro23/grails-spring-websocket/README.md

 To install the plugin into a Grails application add the following line to your `BuildConfig.groovy` plugins section:

 	compile ":spring-websocket:0.1.BUILD-SNAPSHOT"

+The plugin is published already to the Grails plugin repository, but because there is no stable version out yet, it is not listed in the plugin portal.

 ## Configuration